 What types of batteries are considered to be button batteries?

-- a small, single-cell battery of lithium chemistry with a diameter greater than the battery’s height; or
+- a small, single-cell battery with a diameter greater than the battery’s height.

 What types of products are affected by the Australian button battery safety law?